4 Levels of the Fashion Industry

 2. Secondary Level - From Fabric to Fashion

-Garment Production also known as Apparel Production, transforms fabrics produced by textile manufacturers into Clothes.
-The term Apparel production is only used when the apparels are manufactured in a factory.
+Garment Production also known as Apparel Production, transforms fabrics into finished clothing.
 Domestic and Export are the two sectors in a traditional apparel manufacturing factory.
 Garment Production consists of production workers who perform cutting and sewing operations.
-From the initial sketch to the final product, most companies take 6 months to 1 year of intense production process.
+Most companies complete the production cycle from design sketch to finished garment in six to twelve months.

 There are different stages in Apparel Production, such as